Autism Series XII: What You Should Know About Stims

 Individuals/children with ASD may suffer from a deviance or difference in various areas of sensory processing.
 Such as they may prefer tight hugs or alternately ‘no hugs’.
 Some issues with sensory processing may include ‘feeling’ too little of their body or getting ‘too much’ stimulation from the environment (too many sounds, sights and smells all together!).

 When there is so much chaos for the individual to process, they will resort to ways to calm themselves or handle the situation.
 For instance, they will flap hands or twirl their body to –‘sense’ their limbs or body.
 They may rock or hum loudly in a manner to ‘shut out’ the many things happening around them (the sights, sounds, smells).
 This helps them calm down and thereby ‘function’ rather than have a meltdown!

 When you are anxious before an important interview, you may pace on the floor or even hum a tune to ‘calm’ your nerves and be ‘in control’ of the situation and your feelings!
 Isn’t that your ‘stim’?

 The actions or ‘stims’ may seem inappropriate to the situation and the people around – but it is essential for the individual with processing issues.

-An individual with ASD may not be aware of the social relevance of behaviors and may miss out on cues for the same.
 This may lead to them not understanding that a certain behavior is ‘not socially appropriate’.